wemakefuture/1saas-api-docu/README.md

 description: >-
   We are aiming to be the service you use instead of 1.000s of APIs over a NoCode, LowCode or Coder life cycle.
-We provide a GUI-less service which you can access via Integromat, N8N, Zapier or API.
+We provide a GUI-less service which you can access via Make, N8N, Zapier or API.
 ---

 # 😎 Getting Started